The Seeker's Guide to Peyote

-The key to not letting the intense or negative parts of the experience overwhelm you is by surrendering to the experience – letting go.
+The key to not allowing the negative or “dark” parts of the experience to overwhelm you is by surrendering to the experience – letting go.
 When you release this control and trust that you are looked after, the difficult parts pass more easily.

 “[The fear] marks the experience as existentially authentic. [...]
 A touch of terror gives the stamp of validity to the experience because it means, ‘This is real.’
 We are in the balance.
 We read the literature, we know the maximum doses, and so on.
 But nevertheless, so great is one’s faith in the mind that when one is out in it one comes to feel that the rules of pharmacology do not really apply and that control of existence on that plane is really a matter of focus of will and good luck.”

-Being able to accept this new and scary situation is important.
-Rather than flailing around and scrambling for some essence of solidity in the void beneath you, remember that this is a natural part of the psychedelic experience, and what will help you is to let go.
-Accept the fear, accept this scary new reality, and let it happen to you.
+It’s important to accept this feeling – no matter how scary it may be.
+Rather than scrambling for something concrete beneath you, remember that this is a normal part of the experience, and the best thing you can do is to let go.
+Let this new scary reality happen to you and embrace the fear.

 Integration with Peyote